CoderJ01/Django/README.md

 * 'python manage.py runserver'
 * copy and paste the numbers: 127.x.x.x:xxxx

 The changes that need to be implemented to the files (.py and .html), along with the folders that need to be created are pushed to this repository.
+Any folder that has not be altered have been set to be ignored (.gitignore).

 ## Contribution
 Made by CoderJ01